-The identity of the “Restrainer” is a difficult problem in reading the apocalyptic section of 2 Thess 2.
-Paul says there that the Man of Lawlessnness cannot be revealed until the “restrainer” is removed.
+The identity of the Restrainer in 2 Thessalonians 2 is a difficult problem in reading the apocalyptic section of the letter.
+Paul says there that the Man of Lawlessness cannot be revealed until the “restrainer” is removed.
 The problem is that he does not explicitly state who / what the restrainer is.
 Both the restraining power and the mystery of lawlessness are active at the time Paul writes.
 The restrainer must therefore be something that was active at the time of Paul and will continue to be active until the Day of the Lord.
 As a result, there are a number of suggestions as to the identity of this restrainer / restraining power.

 There are two issues that need to be resolved with respect to the identity of the restrainer.
 First, there are lexical issues: What does the verb κατέχω mean?
 It can mean to hold back or restrain, but also “to hold fast, keep secure.”

 Secondly, and perhaps more problematic, there are grammatical issues.
 In verse 6, Paul uses a neuter singular participle, but in verse 7 he uses a masculine singular participle.
 These two words should not refer to the same thing according to the rules of the Greek language.
 The first must have neuter referent, the second a masculine.
 The many suggested alternatives for understanding this passage can be categorized as taking the restrainer as a good force or an evil force.